Jason Peters: Buffalo Bills

-Peters was picked up by the Buffalo Bills as an undrafted rookie free agent in April 2004.
+He would not be selected in the 2004 NFL draft and became an undrafted free agent with offers from about 20 NFL teams.
+On April 26, 2004, the Buffalo Bills signed Peters as an undrafted rookie free agent to a two–year, $540,000 contract that included a signing bonus of $5,000.

 He was cut then re-signed to the Bills' practice squad.
 He was signed to the active roster on November 12, 2004.
 Peters made his mark on special teams as a wedge buster on kickoffs and as a blocking tight end, while beginning to learn to play offensive tackle under the tutelage of offensive line coach Jim McNally.

+On July 14, 2006, the Bills signed Peters to a five–year, $16.5 million contract extension that included an initial signing bonus of $1.5 million.

 In 2006, Peters beat out former Texas star Mike Williams for starting right tackle on the Bills.
-Peters was rewarded for his play, signing a 5-year, $15 million contract extension with the Bills in the offseason.
 In 2007, Peters began the season entrenched as the starting right tackle.
 After Week 7, the Bills reshuffled their offensive line to better protect quarterback J. P. Losman.
 Peters was moved to left tackle, replacing Mike Gandy who moved inside to left guard.